-Most people truly believe COVID is an opportunity to get a dog because they will have time to train.
+Most people truly believe in this “work from home period” that is an opportunity to get a dog because they will have time to train.
 Thank you for acknowledging puppies and dogs need time.
 Not just cuddles or relaxing at your feet time but time outside their home, time learning about new things, learning with you, from you.
 This is a lifetime need, not a puppy need, not just an adolescent need, A lifetime need.

 The consistent reason that puppies and dogs are rehomed is lack of time and understanding of dog’s needs.
 Both these things, lack of training knowledge and time, lead to behavioural problems in households.
 No one sets out to fail their puppy/dog but the statistics year in, year out continue to show us, as humans, failing our pups and dogs.